4th April 2022: The Equality and Human Rights Commission (EHRC) has released new guidance on separate and single-sex services.

 Maya Forstater, Executive Director of Sex Matters, said:

-“This new guidance is a big step forward.
-It recognises that everyone’s rights need to be balanced, and often the way to do this is with a policy based on biological sex, expressed clearly and simply.
-The new guidance provides examples of how trans people can be included without undermining other people’s dignity and privacy (for example with ‘gender-neutral’ options), and says that everyone should be treated with respect.”
+“This new guidance is a big step forward and an improvement on the outdated Codes of Practice.
+It recognises that everyone’s rights need to be considered, and that often the best way to do that is with a policy based on biological sex, expressed clearly and simply.
+It provides examples of how trans people can be included in services more broadly (for example with ‘gender neutral’ options) without undermining other people’s dignity and privacy, and says that everyone should be treated with respect.”

 Naomi Cunningham, Chair of Sex Matters, said: